konradhalas/dacite/README.md

 support type hints by design.

-However, even if you are using data classes, you have to create their instances.
+However, even if you are using data classes, you have to create their instances somehow.
 In many such cases, your input is a dictionary - it can be a payload from a HTTP request or a raw data from a database.
 If you want to convert those dictionaries into data classes, `dacite` is your best friend.

 This library was originally created to simplify creation of type hinted data transfer objects (DTO) which can cross the boundaries in the